 Very often children with (high) intelligence don’t achieve because of their behaviour.

-“Parents who come to me often say (because intelligence is defined by achievement) that they don’t experience their child as being intelligent, or that they doubt the child’s intelligence.
+“Parents who come to me often say (because intelligence seems to be defined by achievement) that they don’t experience their child as being intelligent, or that they doubt the child’s intelligence.
 Also, people are often uncomfortable with talking about intelligence.”
 Simone explains: “The latest research confirms that intelligence is not fixed.
 It is like a muscle; if you don’t exercise your brain will lose its abilities.”

-We enjoy supporting people/ families to improve their effective and constructive communication, to pursue and fulfil their passions and dreams by helping them to improve the balance between intellectual, creative (emotional) and practical abilities, enabling ‘Successful Intelligence’ (Sternberg).
+PowerWood’s aim is supporting people/ families to improve their effective and constructive communication, to pursue their passions and dreams by helping them to improve their ability to regulate their own emotional reactions with help of the Multilevel Emotion Regulation Theory (MERT) developed by Simone de Hoogh, the founder of PowerWood.

-PowerWood likes to provide all these opportunities with the goal of producing lifelong learners who are well-educated, self-confident, happy and positively contributing members of society.
+PowerWood likes to provide all these opportunities with the goal of producing lifelong learners who are well-educated, self-confident, content and positively contributing members of society.